MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - **Updates to the [order of precedence](clientv2-admin-guide-customizations.md#order-of-precedence---how-conflicting-settings-are-resolved)** used when more than one label policy is configured for a user, each with conflicting advanced settings.

     In such cases, the advanced settings from the first policy are always applied, according to the order of the policies in the admin center.
 The exception for the *OutlookDefaultLabel* is now removed.

+- Added support for a missing **Extensions** definition when customizing Outlook popup messages.
+For more information, see [Rule condition syntax](clientv2-admin-guide-customizations.md#rule-condition-syntax)

 - **Support for MCE version 15.20.3326.** The Azure Information Protection unified labeling client now supports the latest version of the Microsoft Classification Engine, providing improvements for sensitive information types and accuracy.